janis-commerce/client-creator/README.md

 #### Listener Created
 #### `postSaveHook(clientCode, client)`
-Receives the clientCode from the event.
+Receives the clientCode and client from the event.

 Parameters:
 - clientCode `string`: The client created code of the created client.